- Best Home Carpet Cleaner Reviews

 Well, this is a no-brainer.
 If you have heavily stained carpets that weren’t cleaned in ages, even the most-professional carpet cleaner will have to struggle to get everything out.
 The hack is to invest in a good unit and use the best cleaning solutions for various needs.
 There are specially-designed cleaning agents for every type of stain out there.

 Just remember that if you do have a heavily soiled carpet, you might have to clean it several times, and with several cleaning agents, to make sure it’s really clean.
 Buy the carpet cleaner according to your needs.
-If you just need a regular carpet cleaning now and then, any light and medium unit will do the job well.
+If you just need a regular carpet cleaning now and then, any light and the medium unit will do the job well.

 4. Type of Stains